-(2) Mandatory Reportable Incidents will be immediately reported to the Hanover Police Department if such incident:
+- 2) Mandatory Reportable Incidents will be immediately reported to the Hanover Police Department if such incident:

-(a) occurred on school property or within 1,000 foot radius of school property;

-(b) occurred at a school-sponsored function;

-(c) occurred in a school owned or contracted bus or other vehicle or at school bus stop; or

-(d) involved a student of the Hanover Public Schools.

-(3) The Designated Liaisons from the School may use their professional discretion to report any other incident or information that may affect the safety or well-being of students or staff members at the school.
-POLICE DEPARTMENT REPORTS TO THE SCHOOL
+a) occurred on school property or within 1,000 foot radius of school property; - a) occurred on school property or within 1,000 l b) occurred at a school-sponsored function; - c) occurred in a school owned or contracted bus or other vehicle or at school bus stop; or - d) involved a student of the Hanover Public Schools. - The Designated Liaisons from the School may use their professional discretion to report any other incident or information that may affect the safety or well-being of students or staff members at the school.

+Police Department Reports to the School